Naomi Blake: Biography

-Blake was born in Mukačevo, Czechoslovakia (now Mukacheve, Ukraine) to orthodox Jewish parents, Elazer Dum and Chay–Adel Shlussel, on 11 March 1924.
+Blake was born in Mukačevo, Czechoslovakia (now Mukachevo, Ukraine) to orthodox Jewish parents, Elazer Dum and Chay–Adel Shlussel, on 11 March 1924.
 The youngest of ten children, Blake was originally named Zisel, meaning sweet, by her parents and changed her name to Naomi in 1948.
 She survived the Holocaust as a teenager in Auschwitz, although many members of her family died there.
 After Auschwitz, Blake and her surviving sister, Malchi, were sent to work at a munitions camp in the north of Nazi Germany occupied Poland.
 As the Red Army advanced in early 1945 the camp's inmates were marched towards the Baltic by the German Nazi army.
 The sisters managed to escape this death march and eventually made their way, despite considerable dangers, back to Mukačevo.
 In 1942, her family included 32 members: four grandparents, her parents, nine siblings, six spouses and ten young nieces and nephews but by 1945 only eight members survived.

 When the war ended, Blake boarded an illegal ship to make her way to Mandatory Palestine.
 The ship was intercepted by the British and Blake was held at the Atlit detainee camp near Haifa.
 When she was released she joined the Palmach but was shot in the neck by a British soldier in April 1947.
 Recovering in hospital she began carving small figurines which soon became a passion for her.
 In 1948 Blake joined the Women's Division of the Israel Defense Forces, serving with the rank of Sub-Lieutenant.

 Blake then lived in Milan, Rome and Jerusalem, before marrying her second husband, Asher Blake, a German refugee, in 1952 and making their home at Muswell Hill in north London.
 Blake studied at the Hornsey School of Art in north London (now Middlesex University), from 1955 to 1960, taking evening classes.